Herm Edwards

-Herman Edwards Jr. (born April 27, 1954) is an American football coach and former cornerback who was most recently the head football coach at Arizona State.
-He played in the National Football League (NFL) for ten seasons, primarily with the Philadelphia Eagles.
+Herman Lee Edwards (born April 27, 1954) is an American football coach and former player.
+He played cornerback in the National Football League (NFL) for ten seasons, primarily with the Philadelphia Eagles.
 Edwards was also a head coach in the NFL from 2001 to 2008 with the New York Jets and Kansas City Chiefs.
 Following the conclusion of his NFL coaching career, Edwards was a football analyst at ESPN from 2009 to 2017.
-He returned to coaching in 2018 when he was named the head coach of Arizona State's football team.
+He later served as the head coach of the Arizona State Sun Devils from 2018 to 2022.

 As a player, Edwards is known for scoring the game-winning touchdown off a fumble recovery in 1978's Miracle at the Meadowlands.
 During his NFL coaching tenure, he reached the playoffs four times, three times with the Jets and once with the Chiefs.
 His most successful season was in 2002 when he led the Jets to a division title, which is the franchise's most recent.
 Edwards became popular as a coach and broadcaster for short, punchy declarations dubbed "Hermisms" by fans.
 The message "You play to win the game!", which he delivered during a Jets press conference, would become the title of his self-help book.